saeid4x/UrlShortenerApi_layered/README.md

 | `/api/shortlink/{code}` | `GET`   | Redirect to original URL |
 | `/api/stats/{code}`     | `GET`   | Get click analytics |
 | `/api/qrcode/{code}`    | `GET`   | Generate QR Code |

-## **Contributing** 🤝
-Feel free to submit issues or pull requests to improve the project!

----

-This description is well-structured, professional, and **GitHub-friendly**.
-Let me know if you need any modifications! 🚀# UrlShortenerApi01